peteroupc/peteroupc.github.io/randmisc.md

 [^90]: AKAHIRA, Masafumi, Kei TAKEUCHI, and Ken-ichi KOIKE.
 "Unbiased estimation in sequential binomial sampling",  Rep. Stat.
 Appl.
 Res., JUSE 39 1-13, 1992.

-[^91]: Singh (1964, "Existence of unbiased estimates", Sankhyā A 26) claimed that an estimation algorithm with a mean of $f(\lambda)$ exists given an oracle of variates with an unknown mean equal to $\lambda$ if there are polynomials that converge pointwise to $f$, and Bhandari and Bose (1990, "Existence of unbiased estimates in sequential binomial experiments", Sankhyā A 52) claimed necessary conditions for those algorithms.
+[^91]: Singh (1964, "Existence of unbiased estimates", Sankhyā A 26) claimed that an estimation algorithm with a mean of $f(\lambda)$ exists, given an oracle of variates with an unknown mean equal to $\lambda$, if there are polynomials that converge pointwise to $f$, and Bhandari and Bose (1990, "Existence of unbiased estimates in sequential binomial experiments", Sankhyā A 52) claimed necessary conditions for those algorithms.
 However, Akahira et al. (1992) questioned the claims of both papers, and the latter paper underwent a correction, which I haven't seen (Sankhyā A 55, 1993).

 <a id=License></a>